-76 A bight which indents the SE part of Seal Island, and Hills Harbour, in the NE part, are suitable for small craft, but local knowledge is necessary.
 The SE entrance channel of Hills Harbour is foul, but the north one is reported clear of dangers.
 The channel between Seal Island and American Island, close south, has two drying rocks near mid-channel, described previously; caution is advised.

-77 At the seasonal settlement of Seal Islands Harbour there is a small wharf with a pier which was in ruins in 2012.
+T7 At the seasonal settlement of Seal Islands Harbour there is reported ruins of a small wharf and pier.
 A white building stands at the inner end of the former wharf and pier.
 Submerged ruins of the pier extend 11 m (36 ft) seaward of the white building; caution is advised.

-The Brandies, pinnacle rocks with depths of 2.1 to 4.3 m (7 to 14 ft) over them, lie at the east limit of shoal water extending east, almost 0.4 mile from Seal Island.
+78 The Brandies, pinnacle rocks with depths of 2.1 to 4.3 m (7 to 14 ft) over them, lie at the east limit of shoal water extending east, almost 0.4 mile from Seal Island.

-Fox Islands (53°14'N, 55°41'W), flat and faced with whitish cliffs and separated from each other by a channel 91 m (300 ft) wide which is reported free of dangers, lie at the NE extremity of the shoal area extending NE of Seal Island.
+Fox Islands $(53^{\circ}14'N, 55^{\circ}41'W)$, flat and faced with whitish cliffs and separated from each other by a channel 91 m (300 ft) wide which is reported free of dangers, lie at the NE extremity of the shoal area extending NE of Seal Island.
 Caution is advised as the area is unsurveyed.
 The north island has a red vein near its NE extremity, and a brown spur near its SE extremity.